 A home inspection is a key part of buying or selling a home.
 It is important that real estate agents understand how to navigate this process to help their clients get the most out of the inspection.
-In fact, a quality home inspection can be a positive experience that not only brings clients peace of mind, but also provides maintenance tips, next steps, and builds trust between agents and their clients.
+In fact, a quality home inspection can be a positive experience that not only brings clients peace of mind, but also provides maintenance tips, next steps, and builds trust between real estate agents and their clients.

 Here are several useful tips for REALTORS® to navigate the home inspection process.

-Some clients may question whether a home inspection is needed, if the house looks in good shape or is a new construction.
+Some clients may question whether a home inspection is needed if the house looks in good shape or is a new construction.

 Prepare for the Home Inspection

 If you are the listing agent, your role in the home inspection process is vital to your clients.
 Real estate agents know that the home needs to be prepared in advance for the inspection.
 Your clients can follow this checklist:

 - Remove clutter so that the inspector can easily examine all areas of the home.
 Inspector should be able to access the basement, attic, crawlspace, and easily reach the furnace, water heater, and electrical panel.

 - Move furniture so that the inspector can examine the interior walls.